Autodesk/synthesis/contribution.md

 If you or someone you know can speak and write in another language, we would like to translate our text-based resources to make available in more languages.
 Contact frc@autodesk.com for more details.

 ### Create How-To or Project DIY and Inspiration Guides
 Did you add a feature to Synthesis?
 Learn how to use a specific feature?
-Write a how-to guide or share your project with us frc@autodesk.com and @synthesis.adsk.
+Write a how-to guide or share your project with us frc@autodesk.com and [@synthesis.adsk](https://www.instagram.com/synthesis.adsk/).

 ### Share a Use Case Story
 Hearing how you use Synthesis is valuable feedback to our team.
-Share your stories by tagging us @synthesis.adsk or @synthesis_adsk or send them to frc@autodesk.com with a reference to this link.
+Share your stories by tagging us [@synthesis.adsk](https://www.instagram.com/synthesis.adsk/) or [@synthesis_adsk](https://twitter.com/synthesis_adsk) or send them to frc@autodesk.com with a reference to this guide.

 ### Module Development Utilzing the Synthesis API
 With the 2020 release, Synthesis now provides a [public API](https://www.nuget.org/packages/Autodesk.Synthesis.Module.API/) in which developers can use to write their own modules.
 Creating your own modules allows you to customize your experience by adding features or expanding existing features, like expanding programming languages.